andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

 #### 1. &nbsp;Ensure that the&nbsp;class that you would like to test is designed so that you can substitute your mock for the real one that's used in your class' implementation

-In the&nbsp;example class below, I&nbsp;intend to provide the `NSManagedObjectContext`&nbsp;&nbsp;dependency through&nbsp;the class' initializer which will set a property that is used by my class' methods later on, but you could easily use&nbsp;some other way of performing &#8220;dependency injection&#8221;. &nbsp;The initializer strategy just makes it super clear in _my_ mind what the class' dependencies are, so that's what I'm going to do here. &nbsp;Have a look:
+In the&nbsp;example class below, I&nbsp;intend to provide the `NSManagedObjectContext`&nbsp;&nbsp;dependency through&nbsp;the class' initializer which will set a property that is used by my class' methods later on, but you could easily use&nbsp;some other way of performing "dependency injection&#8221;. &nbsp;The initializer strategy just makes it super clear in _my_ mind what the class' dependencies are, so that's what I'm going to do here. &nbsp;Have a look:

 ```swift
 import Foundation